rebsonoliveira/sql-server/samples/demos/ivs-people-register/README.md

 ```

 >**Note**
-> This sample is build using dotnet core version 1.0.0.
+> This sample build uses dotnet core version 1.0.0.
 If your build fails because you have some other version, you should change the version in project.json file.
 ```
 "Microsoft.NETCore.App": {
       "version": "1.0.0",
       "type": "platform"
     }
 ```
-As an alternative you can deploy app directly to Azure Web App.
+As an alternative you can deploy the app directly to Azure Web App.
 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)

 ### Build and run sample

-1. Open command prompt in project root folder and run **dotnet restore** and **dotnet build** commands from the root folder of application.
-If you are using Visual Studio, you can build solution using Ctrl+Shift+B, right-click on project + Build, Build/Build Solution from menu.
+1. Open the command prompt in your project root folder and run **dotnet restore** and **dotnet build** commands.
+If you are using Visual Studio, you can build your solution using Ctrl+Shift+B, right-click on project + Build, Build/Build Solution from menu.

 2. Run the sample app using **dotnet run** executed in the command prompt of the project root folder.
 As an alternative you can use F5 or Ctrl+F5 in Visual Studio 2015.

-  1. Open /client.html Url to get all people from database,
+3. Open /client.html Url to get all people from database.

-  2. Sort by town to see that some towns are not correctly sorted,
+4. Sort by town to see that some towns are not correctly sorted.

-  3. Open /server.html Url to get all people from database using server-side processing code,
+5. Open /server.html Url to get all people from database using server-side processing code.

-  2. Sort by town to see that towns are correctly sorted.
+6. Sort by town to see that towns are correctly sorted.

 <a name=sample-details></a>

 ## Sample details

-This sample application is implemented as ASP.NET Core application where most of the processing is done on the front-end (JavaScript) or backend (T-SQL).
+This sample application is implemented as an ASP.NET Core application where most of the processing is done on the front-end (JavaScript) or backend (T-SQL).
 Front-end code is implemented using JQuery, and JQuery Datatables component.
 Server-side code is implemented using ASP.NET Core Web API.
 Server-side code serves AJAX requests sent from client page and returns JSON responses formatted in via T-SQL queries in database.